QuantEcon/lecture-python.myst/_sources/svd_intro.md

 We'll apply a **singular value decomposition** of $X$ in both situations.

-In the first case in which there are many more observations $n$ than random variables $m$, we learn about the joint distribution of the  random variables by taking averages  across observations of functions of the observations.
+In the first case in which there are many more observations $n$ than random variables $m$, we learn about a joint distribution  by taking averages  across observations of functions of the observations.

 Here we'll look for **patterns** by using a **singular value decomposition** to do a **principal components analysis** (PCA).